GuduleLapointe/w4os/readme.txt

 == Changelog ==

 = Unreleased =
+* new basic blocks support
+* new grid info settings are checked against Robust server.
+If Login URI is not set, localhost:8002 is checked.
+* new 'Grid info' and 'Grid status' sidebar widgets
 * new internal web assets server
-* new 'Grid info' and 'Grid status' sidebar widgets
-* new basic blocks support
 * added internal update process
 * added assets permalink settings
 * added profile image to gridprofile output
-* added comprehensive database connection error reporting
 * fix #21 Fatal error Call to undefined function each()
+* replace wp avatar picture with in-world profile picture if set
-* show git commit alongside version if installed from git
+* use version provided by .version if present
+* More comprehensive database connection error reporting
 * show internal or external asset server uri according to provide web assets service value

 = 2.1 =